npradaschnor/Pima-Indians-Diabetes-Dataset/README.md

 * sklearn
 * statsmodels

-:pushpin: [Jupyter notebook](https://jupyter.org/) was used. :bell: In case of any problem to visualise the project, please check the following link: (shorturl.at/hHLT4)
+:pushpin: [Jupyter notebook](https://jupyter.org/) was used. :bell: In case of any problem to visualise the project, please check [here](shorturl.at/hHLT4)